DevExpress-Examples/XAF_Security_E4908/ASP.NET/WebForms/Readme.md

 Add [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) to display data in the grid format.

-- Create the Object Space instance and initialize the Security System in the `Page_Init` event handler
+- Initialize the Security System in the `Page_Init` event handler.
+Now you can create `SecuredObjectSpace` and use [its data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/concepts/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, *IObjectSpace.GetObjects*) OR if you prefer, the familiar `UnitOfWork` object accessible through the *SecuredObjectSpace.Session* property.

   ```csharp
   protected void Page_Init(object sender, EventArgs e) {